stanfordpython/python-assignments/assign2/README.md

 In addition to this `README`, you've been given a few other tools to help you on your quest:

+* `knightschool/`: Starter code for the first puzzle.
+* `dna.zip`: Locked starter code for the second puzzle.
+You'll need to graduate from knight school before you can unlock this puzzle.
-* `grail.zip`: An elder knight has given you a locked chest containing vital information about the location of the holy grail.
+* `grail.zip`: Locked starter code for the third puzzle.
+An elder knight has given you a locked chest containing vital information about the location of the holy grail.
 Unfortunately, the knight never gave you the key, so you'll need to find a suitable passkey yourself.
-* `knightschool/`: Starter code for the first puzzle.
-* `mystery.pyc`: A hint-giving, coconut-toting byte-compiled Python module that can help out when you're stuck.
+* `mystery.pyc`: A hint-giving, coconut-toting byte-compiled Python module that can help out if you're stuck.

 ## General Advice